javflores/javflores.github.io/_posts/2016-06-02-learn-your-tools-well.md

 });
 {% endhighlight %}

-Even though Mocha doesn't have an in-build functionality for TestCases, we have learnt well our tools, in this case Javascript ES2015.
+Even though Mocha doesn't have an in-build functionality for TestCases, we have learnt our tools well, in this case Javascript ES2015.

-Learn well your tools to reduce work.
+Learn your tools well to reduce work.
 Thanks for reading!